Ashford, Surrey: History

 Bronze Age artefacts have been found in Ashford (at 51.432708N, 0.485174W) giving rise to the name Bronzefield and a henge may have been present in that period.
-The settlement as indicated by its name but small assets just after the Norman Conquest was part agricultural settlement in Saxon times.

 Ashford appears on the Middlesex Domesday map as Exeforde, held by Robert, Count of Mortain.
 Its Domesday assets were: 1 plough, meadow for 1 plough; a separate manor in 1066, it was part of the manor of Kempton in 1086.
 It rendered (in total) 14s 0d.
 Throughout the early medieval period the place was also referred to as Echelford.